 The chef didn’t put a foot wrong with all dishes being extremely tasty and as the sun went down and the night lights came on, the whole effect was of a Mediterranean evening rather than one just steps away from the roadworks hell of Tottenham Court Road.

-Breakfast the following morning was sadly a bit of a let-down after such a memorable dinner, as even though the Dalloway Terrace was open, hotel guests weren’t allowed to eat there, as the breakfast buffet was served downstairs in a low-ceiled, claustrophobic room.
-Not only was it sad to miss out on a lovely al fresco breakfast opportunity but I wasn’t even having the buffet.
-Service was slow and while the cooked option was fine, breakfast in the sun could have been a perfect end to my stay.
+Breakfast the following morning wasn’t as memorable as dinner, as even though the Dalloway Terrace was open, hotel guests weren’t allowed to eat there but were served downstairs in a low-ceilinged, claustrophobic room.
+While the cooked option was fine, breakfast in the sun could have been a perfect end to my stay.

 However the rooms are priced very reasonably for such a central location and smart hotel, and I will most certainly be back for another evening of cocktails and excellent food on the Dalloway Terrace, even after the summer is over.